Shikarinzikato/a-ha-fandom/README.md

  - Visitors that want to become active contributors.

 ### User Goals
- - Find information regarding a-ha
+ - Find information regarding a-ha band, their history, current affairs, future tours, images, videos and so on!

 ### Requirements